Homebuilder Horton sees 2020 home sales above estimates, shares rise

 “If they (Horton) can keep supplying homes at a lower price point, and stay in the current range of interest rates, I think they are going to have a very nice year.”

-The Federal Reserve has lowered borrowing costs twice this year to offset headwinds caused by more than a year long trade war between the United States and China, and slowing global growth.
+The Federal Reserve has lowered borrowing costs thrice this year to offset headwinds caused by more than a year long trade war between the United States and China, and slowing global growth.

 Horton, which builds roughly 10% of all new U.S. homes, said it expects sales in 2020 to be between 60,000 and 61,000 homes, compared with analysts’ estimates of 59,737 homes.